strombetta/bugleos-make-toolchain/README.md

 make aarch64
 ```

-The umbrella target `toolchain` builds the current `TARGET` from `config/paths.mk` or an override passed on the command line:
+The umbrella target `toolchain` builds the current `TARGET` from `config/paths.mk` or an override passed on the command line.
+By default, `TARGET` matches the host architecture when it is supported:

 ```
 make TARGET=aarch64-bugleos-linux-musl toolchain